 This map is based on bluetongue virus (BTV) monitoring data which is collected regularly.
 The Zone Map is updated throughout the year in response to new monitoring information and is subject to change without notice.
 The only current map version is the one on this site.

 This map reflects the currently available information on the distribution of bluetongue virus in Australia.
 State or Territory authorities should be consulted for local information on the occurrence of bluetongue virus and requirements for trade and certification, before taking any action on the basis of these zone boundaries.
-A list of contact officers and contact details are supplied in the Annual NAMP Report
+A list of contact officers and contact details are supplied in the Annual NAMP Report.

-Individual importing countries may have different requirements regarding bluetongue virus zones.
+Individual importing countries may have different requirements regarding bluetongue virus transmission zones.
 Nothing contained in this map will override these requirements.